 Debt is manageable, and more.
 Owing money can actually be a gift.

 Two points I want to raise:

-However, the second point I raised is perhaps the more unintuitive one.
+However, the second point I raised is perhaps the less intuitive one.
 After you begin your path to sobriety, you start to notice that things that demand your attention and planning can actually make you feel better about yourself and assist you in getting through the day.

-Out of all the topics I’ve written concerning recovery, probably the most important is finding a sense of meaning and purpose to your help.
+Out of all the topics I’ve written concerning recovery, probably the most important is finding a sense of meaning and purpose.
 I’m not saying that paying off your debt has to be the end-all, be-all to your life, but let’s face it—consistently paying down, month after month, is not only attainable, but measurable.
 You can actually add up how much smaller your monthly financial obligations have shrunk.

 Knowing that you have an attainable goal and that today all you need to do is stay sober will keep you on the right path to long-term recovery from addiction.
 Yeah … debt can be a gift!